How To Pack A Bag To Maximize Space Using 6 Pro Tips

 - Underwear, additional socks, or other small things may be used to fill up any holes.

 - Be cautious not to bend or rip the paper when you slide books and magazines along the bags outside.
-In order to make the bag more durable and safeguard its contents, it is coated with a strong outer shell.

 How To Pack A Tote Bag